-Last week, Clay Enos joined myself and my brothers on The Farooqi Bros Podcast.
+Last week, Clay Enos joined me and my brothers on The Farooqi Bros Podcast.
 Returning for the second time, one year after his original appearance.
-Clay was feeling happy, joyful and ready to speak on his illustrious career.
+Clay was feeling happy, joyful, and ready to speak on his illustrious career.

 For those unaware, Clay Enos is launching an incredible workshop in Nashville.
 Limited to only 15 people, this workshop is intended to be a great opportunity to learn the craft and dedication that goes into photography.
 With many years of photography experience under his belt on an individual level with people from around the world as well as his work with popular blockbuster films; this workshop is an opportunity to learn the art of photography through Clay’s lens.
 Those interested can sign up using the Vero application on iOS and Android.

 Being a personal friend of myself and my brothers, Clay happily joined us on call and with that Podcast #21 began.
 Our podcast, with over an hour of content, had various points sadly taken out of context by contemporary sites in the industry.
 For the first 30 minutes of the podcast, our coverage was strictly on Clay workshop, body of work, and future projects he was excited for.
 Clay spoke on the the intention of his 2-Day Seminar.

 “2 Days of sharing my work and my stories and trying to give photographers and enthusiasts ways to make their work better and create more significant work in their lives”Clay Enos

 Aside from his workshop, we also had opportunities to speak to Clay on the industry as a whole.
 Clay worked on WB’s Academy Award winning film, A Star is Born and also spoke enthusiastically about seeing Jason Momoa don the screen as Arthur Curry in 2018’s Aquaman.
 Clay also displayed a lot of excitement for Wonder Woman 84.
 Clay sang high praises for Patty Jenkins and Gal Gadot.